shubshres/CarRentalDatabase/README.md

 ### Query 1:

 ```
---Add an extra column ‘Returned’ to the RENTAL table.
-Values will be 0-for non-returned cars, and 1-for returned.
-Then update the ‘Returned’ column with '1' for all records that they have a payment date and with '0' for those that they do not have a payment date.
+-- Add an extra column ‘Returned’ to the RENTAL table.
+-- Values will be 0-for non-returned cars, and 1-for returned.
+-- Then update the ‘Returned’ column with '1' for all records that they have a payment date and with '0' for those that they do not have a payment date.

 ALTER TABLE RENTAL ADD COLUMN Returned INTEGER DEFAULT 0;
 UPDATE RENTAL